late-curio/browseragenteg/README.md

 Browser Agent Example
 =====================

-Use this on Java Agent Bug Hunt with new SNAPSHOT version of the jar file to ensure the browser agent is injected properly.
+Use this on Java Agent Bug Hunt with new SNAPSHOT version of the jar files to ensure the browser agent is injected properly.

 ### Setup
 You will need JDK8 or newer installed locally to run this.

+It also assumes you want to verify on Staging.
+If that is not true, check `build.gradle` for instructions on how to point at production.

-Please specify the following variables in your .zshrc or .bashrc:
+Please specify the following variables in your .zshrc or .bashrc or manually in terminal:

 ```
 export NEW_RELIC_LICENSE_KEY=[YOUR_LICENSE_KEY]
+export NEW_RELIC_JAR='/Users/me/newrelic-java-agent/newrelic-agent/build/newrelicJar/newrelic.jar'
-export NEW_RELIC_JAR='/some/where/newrelic.jar'
+export NEW_RELIC_API='/Users/me/newrelic-java-agent/newrelic-api/build/libs/newrelic-api-#.##.#-SNAPSHOT.jar'
 ```

 ### Run